SAP-samples/gateway-odata-v4/README.md

 ## Known Issues

-There are no known issues.
+There are no known issues with this code.

+For known constraints of the OData V4 protocol support in SAP Gateway (SAP_GWFND) see [SAP Note 2322624](https://launchpad.support.sap.com/#/notes/2322624).

 ## How to obtain support